Bill Haisten: ‘This is my town’ – Sand Springs’ Ty Pennington represents a great family tradition

 Now, Mike is in the bleachers for each of Ty’s games, home and away.

-On Friday, Mike and his wife of 52 years, Carolyn, will carpool with Ty’s parents to Springdale, Arkansas, to attend the Sand Springs-Shiloh Christian contest.
-It’s a big-time meeting of the Sandites (ranked fifth in Class 6AII) and the Saints (the defending champions of Arkansas’ Class 4A).
+Last Friday, Mike and his wife of 52 years, Carolyn, carpooled with Ty’s parents to Springdale, Arkansas, to attend the Sand Springs-Shiloh Christian contest.
+It was a big-time meeting of the Sandites (ranked fifth in Class 6AII) and the Saints (the defending champions of Arkansas’ Class 4A).

 “When the ball is in Ty’s hands,” Campbell said, “anything is possible.
 We’re going to get positive yardage.”